 We’ll visit the Duomo Square, where the magnificent Florence Cathedral is, known locally as Il Duomo, for the stunning dome that crowns it.
 This incredible feat of engineering required a whole new process for its construction, which your guide will describe as you view it from the outside.
 The entrance to the Duomo is free and you can visit independently if you wish, as the guide provided you with a full explanation of it's inside and outside features.

 We’ll see the gold doors of the Baptistery here before setting off on our tour around the city.
-With your guide leading the way you’ll visit all the most important sights, including the iconic Ponte Vecchio bridge, the Uffizi Courtyard, the sculptures at Piazza Signoria and Orsanmichele Church.
+With your guide leading the way you’ll visit all the most important sights, including the iconic Uffizi Courtyard and the sculptures at Piazza Signoria.

-You’ll also see some less-visited gems of the city, such as the leather market where your guide will explain why Florence is so famous for its leatherwork, and quieter streets and piazzas of the city with incredible stories to tell.
-You’ll hear them all from your expert local guide, a trained storyteller who will bring Florence to life for you throughout the ages – from the terrible Medieval era to the glorious Renaissance years.
+You’ll also see some less-visited gems of the city and hear some incredible stories from your expert local guide, a trained storyteller who will bring Florence to life for you throughout the ages – from the terrible Medieval era to the glorious Renaissance years.